BookingBug/dev.bookingbug.com/docs/rest-api/index.md

 ### API Keys

 The Bookingbug API requires `App-id` and `App-key` to be parsed in the `HTTP` header for each call.
-These keys can be obtained by regestering on [3Scale website](https://bookingbug.3scale.net/).
-If you already have an account, login and reterive this information.
+These keys can be obtained by contacting your BookingBug Account manager or primary contact.

 <pre>
 -H "App-id: {app-id}" -H "App-key: {app-key}"